moonbot/shotgun-cache-server/README.md

 On average queries to Shotgun take between 100-500 ms, with the caching layer this can be reduced to 10-20 ms.

-We've utilized Elasticsearch as the database backend due to its speed, and scalability.
+We've utilized RethinkDB as the database backend due to its speed, scalability, and query capabilities.
-It also doesn't require a full defined schema like SQL.
-With Elasticsearch, we just have to provide hints for how to handle certain data types, and everything else can be handled automatically.

-The other great thing about Elasticsearch is its integration with Kibana which can be used to visualize your data very quickly.
+It's a schema-less database, but still supports joining and merging via querys.

 ## How it works

 This caching layer is aimed at provided a partial replica of your Shotgun database.
-This allows you to limit the caching to only the entities and fields you need.
+This allows you to limit the caching to only the entity types and fields you need.

 On first load for each entity type, a batch import is performed loading all existing entities.
 Then, the database is kept in sync through a process similar to Shotgun's Event Log Daemon.